jasonmacduffie/isles-of-maga/factions.md

 Those who break any one of these rules is expelled.

+### Assassins Guild

+The Assassins Guild is much more underground than the Thieves Guild, and authorities generally have zero tolerance for them.
+Few towns have actual "halls" for the Assassins Guild, and they tend to be located in the wilderness.
+Contact with the Assassins Guild to hire a contract is done through a magic ritual that summons an assassin to assist.

 ### Bards Guild

 The Bards Guild is an association of bards, or epic poem writers.